 - Prepare for underappreciation.

 As one of the long-time lead pastors I know said to me once, “Most people have no idea of the struggles of a pastor, so most of them struggle at showing appreciation.”
 It can feel like a lonely and sometimes-thankless profession, so it helps to brace yourself for the eventuality of those hard moments.
 I know some pastors and leaders who would say, “Pastors know what they are getting into, so they need to stop whining and find their appreciation and encouragement from God alone.”
 True, all good things come from God, and the source of strength must come solely from him, but church members have the gifts of service, hospitality, encouragement and giving in order to use them to build up each other – this includes the pastor.

 I believe that, just like individuals, churches have “love languages,” and sometimes the church has a different love language than the pastor does.
-If you are a pastor at a church that deeply appreciates you and shows it, you are blessed.
+If you are a pastor at a church that deeply appreciates you and shows it, I can say from experience that you (like I) are truly blessed.
 If not, do your best to surround yourself with a very few trusted people who can encourage you.

 - Avoid the idolatry of ministry.